shumwaymark/sentinelcam/README.rst

   that a logfile subscription has been established.

 - *Log Subscriber*.
-Subscribes to logging data streamed from one or more ``Outpost`` publishers via ZMQ.
+Subscribes to logging data streamed from one or more ``Outpost`` publishers via ZeroMQ.
 Logging data that pertains to a camera event is directed to the *Dispatcher* for handling.
 Any other data is passed to the **camwatcher** internal logger.

 - *Dispatcher*.
 Handles object tracking event data.
 For each new event, a subprocess is